farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 ## Power Circuit

-This circuit provides power to all other circuits and the motors, operating at 48 VDC.
-Power is drawn from the batteries via C14 connectors and distributed using the cross bar and truck bar harnesses via Anderson connectors.
+This circuit provides power to all other circuits and the motors, operating at 44 VDC (nominal).
+Power is drawn from the batteries via IEC C14 connectors and distributed using the cross bar and truck bar harnesses via Anderson connectors.

 ![schematics of power circuit](./assets/circuit48.png)